In This Article

 Interestingly, I received significantly different ethnicity estimates.

-According to 23andMe, I’m 50% British and Irish, and 20% Scandinavian.
-According to MyHeritage, on the other hand, I’m 66% Scandinavian and 20% British.
+According to 23andMe, Iโm 50% British, Irish, and 20% Scandinavian.
+According to MyHeritage DNA, on the other hand, Iโm 66% Scandinavian and 20% British.

-MyHeritage also tells you where your ancestors lived and where they moved.
+MyHeritage DNA also tells you where your ancestors lived and where they moved.
 To do so, MyHeritage compares your DNA to over 2100 distinct genetic groups.
-In some cases, it can even determine in what province, district, or region your ancestors are from.
+Sometimes, it can even determine in what province, district, or region your ancestors are from.

 For example, I come from a genetic group that lived in England, Scotland, and Ireland and eventually spread to Canada, Australia, the United States, and New Zealand.
 On the map, I could scroll along a timeline at the bottom to see where this group lived at different periods in time.

-In addition to location and migration patterns, MyHeritage can also tell you the most common given names and surnames and common ethnicities of your group, as well as related groups that share similar parts of their DNA.
+In addition to location and migration patterns, MyHeritage can also tell you the most common given names, surnames, and common ethnicities of your group and related groups that share similar parts of their DNA.

-Below your ethnicity estimates, you’ll find the DNA Matching section.
-This tool lets you know if any relatives–even distant relatives–have also had their DNA tested or analyzed with the MyHeritage platform.
+Below your ethnicity estimates, youโll find the DNA Matching section.
+Find DNA matches if any relativesโeven distant relativesโhave also had their DNA tested or analyzed with the MyHeritage platform.

 When you use MyHeritage DNA, you can find people who are related to you due to the similarity in their DNA.
-This includes people who have also used MyHeritage DNA, as well as those who have used other DNA testing services.
-MyHeritage allows people to upload their results from other DNA testing services, so you can find even more relatives.
+This includes people who have also used MyHeritage DNA and those who have used other DNA testing kits.
+MyHeritage DNA allows people to upload their results from other DNA testing services to find even more relatives.

-I chose to remain private and opted out of DNA Matching so I didn’t get to see how many relatives their matching algorithm picked up.
-Some users have reported matching with fourth and fifth cousins, yielding hundreds or even thousands of matches.
+I chose to remain private and opted out of DNA Matching, so I didnโt get to see how many relatives their matching algorithm picked up.
+Some users have reported matching with fourth and fifth cousins, yielding hundreds or thousands of DNA matches.

 You can choose to opt out of DNA Matching in your privacy settings.